Training an Unpaid Army of Alzheimer’s and Dementia Caregivers

 About Maggie Syme

-Biography Maggie Syme, PhD, MPH is a clinical psychologist specializing in older adult mental health and dementia caregiving at Hebrew SeniorLife's Deanna and Sidney Wolk Center for Memory Health in Boston.
-She also leads through the family caregiver program at...
+Maggie Syme, PhD, MPH is a clinical psychologist specializing in older adult mental health and dementia caregiving at Hebrew Rehabilitation Center in Boston at the Deanna and Sidney Wolk Center for Memory Health at Hebrew SeniorLife Boston.
+She also leads...

 Receive Blog Notifications in Your Email